 What Are The Directions To Consume Psyllium Husk?

-- It is safe to have 10-20g of psyllium husk per day as a wellness supplement or in foods.
+- It is safe to have 10-20g of psyllium husk per day as a wellness supplement or in foods for satiety.

-- If you are suffering from irritable bowel syndrome or acute constipation, you can increase the dose to 30 g/day.
+- If you are suffering from irritable bowel syndromei XA variety of diseases that cause gastrointestinal discomfort and swelling due to persistent inflammation. or acute constipation, you can increase the dose to 30 g/day.

 - It’s best to split the dose throughout the day.